Ben Casey: Parodies

-In "My Husband is Not a Drunk," a 1962 episode of The Dick Van Dyke Show, a hypnotized Rob addresses the bald Mel Cooley as "Dr. Zorba," a rare instance of the show referencing another actual TV series.
+In "My Husband Is Not a Drunk", a 1962 episode of The Dick Van Dyke Show, a hypnotized Rob addresses the bald Mel Cooley as "Dr. Zorba", a rare instance of the show referencing another TV series.

-In Who's Minding the Store?
-(1963), Jerry Lewis watches Ben Casey on TV—the gag being that he's also played by Lewis.

 The veterinarian in The Simpsons, first introduced in the episode "Dog of Death" performing surgery on Santa's Little Helper, was based on Ben Casey.
 In addition, the Springfield Hospital motif played at the start of a Hospital-based scene is based on the opening of the Ben Casey musical theme.

-In his song, "One Hippopotomi," a parody of "What Kind of Fool Am I?" by Anthony Newley, Allan Sherman sings the lyrics: "When Ben Casey meets Kildare that's called a paradox."
+In his song "One Hippopotomi", a parody of "What Kind of Fool Am I?" by Anthony Newley, Allan Sherman sings the lyrics: "When Ben Casey meets Kildare, that's called a paradox."

+In the 1966 Batman episode “Rats Like Cheese”, the Dynamic Duo are brought to a hospital because Mr. Freeze froze them solid.
+Chief O’Hara refers to the Ben Casey-lookalike doctor as Vince.
+Dr. Vince yells back in Ben Casey fashion that he’s doing all he can.